-Yes, chiropractors help with neck, back and many other types of pain by realigning the spine.
+Yes, chiropractors help with neck, back and many other types of pain by realigning the spine using spinal manipulation.

 But why is correct alignment of the spine essential?

-When you receive an adjustment do you actually know the medical and scientific reasoning behind it?
+When you receive an adjustment do you know the medical and scientific reasoning behind it?

 Why do you experience the feeling of immediate relief after you are adjusted by your chiropractor?

 In this post, it is my hope to not just emphasize all of the benefits of chiropractic care but rather, clear up once and for all WHY your chiropractor makes adjustments, realigns your spine, and relieves neck, back, sciatic nerve pain.

 So let's start with the basics, chiropractors adjust the alignment of the spine to help the body function at an optimum level and facilitate proper function of the nervous system.

 Chiropractors are trained to focus on the relationship between structure and function.